 But it’s important to understand that, where Shakespeare is concerned, identity politics aren’t really the issue.
 They’re just the current weapon of choice in a centuries-long, fascinatingly strange movement to unseat the bard.
 I say movement, but that sounds too organized.
 Phenomenon is a better word.
 Shakespeare has weathered everything from scholars trying to take credit for his work to conspiracy theorists trying to credit others with his work.
 In To the Lighthouse, Virginia Woolf highlights the odd tendency of frustrated people to turn their frustration on Shakespeare––even people who have no connection to the literary or theater worlds.

 Why?
 Because Shakespeare is, without question, the best.
 They hate Shakespeare because his work is so objectively good.

 You see, it’s not that Audre Lorde is unworthy or shouldn’t be studied.
 No. Study her.
 English literature contains many more voices than it had or allowed in Shakespeare’s time.
 Make room for them.
 But here in 2017, like it or not, Shakespeare is still the greatest artist with a pen.
 Pretending that’s not true is perilous, sure, but it’s also stupid.
 Students who study literature-sans-Shakespeare learn an art and craft without experiencing its best practitioner.
 That’s just crazy.
 To excuse that omission because of Shakespeare’s race and gender––that’s even crazier.

-But the numbers seem to suggest that the slow excommunication of Shakespeare is under way.
-Perhaps they’ll eventually rid themselves of this insensitive writer who so crassly stands out as better than everyone else.
+Anyway, the numbers seem to suggest that the slow excommunication of Shakespeare is under way.
+And, who knows, perhaps they’ll eventually rid themselves of this insensitive writer who so crassly stands out as better than everyone else.